-- Cheating or copying the work of another student. - Plagiarism, - Unauthorized access to written or electronic information, and; - Unauthorized collaboration with another person in preparing an assignment or examination.
+- Cheating or copying the work of another student. - Plagiarism, including use of artificial intelligence in preparing an assignment - Unauthorized access to written or electronic information - Utilizing artificial intelligence software to create and generate work that the student claims is their authentic work, and; - Unauthorized collaboration with another person in preparing an assignment or examination.